 ***WARNING: we do not, we repeat NOT, in any way shape or form, no how, no way, never in a million years, suggest that you attempt to hike to The Wave without a permit from the Bureau of Land Management (BLM)!
-Coyote Buttes North and South are regularly patrolled by BLM personnel, and you’d best believe they will check permits.
+Coyote Buttes North and South are regularly patrolled by BLM personnel, and they will check permits.
 Fines in excess of $1,000 per person and jail time can be imposed – and has been imposed – on those caught hiking in the area without them.

 So you didn’t get a permit for The Wave, either through the online lottery or the walk-in permit process?
 You’re not alone.
 But are you out of luck?
 Not necessarily.